Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05b_Use_the_Zettelkasten_with_Obsidian.md

 1. **Create a note in the folder ZEKA/ZETTEL** → **press alt + e** (on Windows; or open command palette with `Ctrl+P` and type `Templater: Open insert template modal`) → **select** "Zettel_Template" → name the "Zettel" "cats_in_space"

 **Note:** In most cases, the Windows hotkeys cannot be used for MacOS.
-You can set these up manually: Settings → Hotkeys → search for “Insert Template” → press alt + e (or Option + e on Mac)
+You can set these up manually: Settings → Hotkeys → search for “Templater: Open insert template modal” → press alt + e (or Option + e on Mac)

 *Now you see the Zettel Template in your note and you can fill it like this:*